 This series was endowed by the Shepard Broad Foundation of Miami in honor of Shepard Broad’s (1906-2001) legacy and commitment to international affairs and to higher education in Florida.

 The Broad Lectureship is integral part of the College of Social Science and Public Policy’s international programs and initiatives.
 It features internationally renowned experts on topics pertaining to international affairs and diplomacy.
-Among the prominent academics, international experts, and political officials who have visited FSU as Broad Lecturers in recent years have been: Marina Silva, Brazil’s former Minister of the Environment; Ambassador Munir Akram, Permanent Representative of Pakistan to the United Nations; Elizabeth Economy, the C.V Starr Senior Fellow and Director for Asia Studies at the Council on Foreign Relations; Prakash Lougani, Assistant Director, International Monetary Fund (IMF); and Dennis Ross, Special Middle East Coordinator under Presidents Clinton and Obama.
+Prominent academics, international experts, and political officials who have visited FSU as Broad Lecturers in recent years have been: Marina Silva, Brazil’s former Minister of the Environment; Ambassador Munir Akram, Permanent Representative of Pakistan to the United Nations; Elizabeth Economy, the C.V Starr Senior Fellow and Director for Asia Studies at the Council on Foreign Relations; Prakash Lougani, Assistant Director, International Monetary Fund (IMF); and Dennis Ross, Special Middle East Coordinator under Presidents Clinton and Obama.

 Broad Lecturers typically deliver one major speech to a general audience during their visits to FSU.
 In addition, they meet with small groups of students and faculty to discuss current complex international issues as well as career opportunities in their fields.
 Members of the Tallahassee community frequently participate in such discussions as well.